sanafarooqui/CarEvaluator/README.md

 # CarEvaluator
-This is a project evaluates different features of car on the basis of sold price.This analysis is used to provide car dealerships recommendations on how to fine tune their inventory for maximizing profit
+This project evaluates different features of car on the basis of selling price.This analysis is used to provide car dealerships recommendations on how to fine tune their inventory for maximizing profit

 ### Methodology
 ---------------